sequoiachess/Cognitive-Search-Micro-SaaS/README.md

 1. Build Docker images
 2. Push to Google Container Registry
 3. Deploy to Cloud Run
-4. Configure Cloud SQL for PostgreSQL
+4. Configure Cloud SQL for PostgreSQL with pgvector extension
 5. Set environment variables in Cloud Run (including your Gemini API key)
 6. **Never hardcode API keys in your source code**